 The serial number present along with the IMEI on the back of your phone also can be decoded.
 It simply seems to follow the format of ‘aabccdddeef’.
 As per this, ‘aa’ stands for the factory the iPhone was produced in as well as the machine identity. ‘b’ indicates the year of manufacture.
 The production week is symbolized by ‘cc’ while ‘ee’ denotes the color of the device and ‘f’ gives the size of the iPhone’s memory slot.
 This way one could understand if two phones were manufactured around the same time, in which factories were they created and whether they are replacement phones or original ones.
 The unique identifier then is ‘ddd’.
 These three spaces would help if ever the iPhone were to be stolen or lost.

-Decoding the iPhone serial number is just some good to know information.
+iPhone Serial Number Decoded is just some good to know information.
 Do remember to make a note of the IMEI, FCC ID and the serial number as and when you purchase this Smartphone.